F1chter/ats_for_inverter/README.md

    -when battery is charged to high_level voltage -> switch to inverter

 Arduino components:
--Arduino with ATMega 328P(tested on Arduino Nano v3) -OLED 0,96" I2C display
+- Arduino with ATMega 328P(tested on Arduino Nano v3)
+- OLED 0,96" I2C display
--Rotary Encoder Module
+- Rotary Encoder Module
--three resistors for voltage divider and measurement of battery voltage -PZEM-004T-100A(v3.0) for gathering statistics -MicroSD module with card for store statistics
+- three resistors for voltage divider and measurement of battery voltage
+- PZEM-004T-100A(v3.0) for gathering statistics
+- MicroSD module with card for store statistics
--DC-DC converter for powering Arduino from battery
+- DC-DC converter for powering Arduino from battery